dominatorul/Guides/erista.md

 ## Troubleshooting

 **My Switch won't boot into EMUNAND after I have installed SWITCHCRAFT:**
-- Your atmosphere or EOS version is likely not up-to-date, update your atmosphere or eos version.
+- Your atmosphere or EOS version is likely not up-to-date, update your atmosphere or EOS version.
 - CPU UV level is too high, lower it or set it to 0.

 **My configs are not being applied:**